RyanMcG/ryanmcg.github.io/resources/content/posts/2014/manners.md

 (div-by-3-coach 1000) ; → ("must be divisible by 3")
 ```

-Coaches can be composed.
+### Composition

-This can happen in two different ways:
+Coaches can be composed in two different ways:

-1.  *As a manner:*
-    Coaches in a single manner will short circuit.
+1.  *In series:* Coaches in a single manner will short circuit.
 Only messages from the first failing coach will be returned in the sequence.

-2.  *As manners:*
-    Coaches combined with the `manners` function are disjoint.
+2.  *In parallel:* Coaches combined with the `manners` function are all executed, allowing messages from all coaches.
-    Every coach will be executed.

 ```clojure
 (def even-and-then-db3-coach (manner  even-coach div-by-3-coach))